 Under Colonel Benjamin Grierson, Commander of the District of the Pecos, headquartered at Fort Concho, troops attached to the 10th Cavalry and the 25th Infantry arrived at Rainbow cliffs (Pena Colorado) in August 1879.

 In 1860 the United States Secretary of War under President James Buchanan directed Lieutenant Colonel Robert E. Lee, commanding officer of the Department of Texas, to plan a military road connecting Fort Clark to Fort Davis.
 The implementation of these plans was delayed by 19 years.

-During campaigns against Apache leaders Victorio in 1880, and Geronimo in 1885, troopers from Camp Pena Colorado patrolled the remote crossings of the Rio Grande to discourage raids.
-By 1886, the camp featured a parade ground and six buildings built from native stone and adobe plastered with mud, with dirt roofs.
-These structures included two barracks, tow officer quarters, a storehouse and a granary.
+During campaigns against Apache leaders Victorio in 1880 and Geronimo in 1885, troopers from Camp Pena Colorado patrolled the remote crossings of the Rio Grande to discourage raids.
+By 1886, the camp featured a parade ground and six buildings built from native stone and adobe plastered with mud with dirt roofs.
+These structures included two barracks, two officer quarters, a storehouse, and a granary.
 Grass was hauled in, and Irish-born troopers, thatchers by tradition, made shade over the stacked rock horse corrals.

 Completing the railroad in February 1883 brought the material superiority of a rapidly expanding United States, and soon the military necessity of Camp Pena ceased to exist.
 The post was officially abandoned on February 11, 1893.
 Today, the land where the post was established has become the “Marathon Post Park.”
 There are no remaining buildings from the fort.
 It is located about 5.5 miles southwest of Marathon, Texas.
 Take Avenue D south out of Marathon for about five miles, then turn right onto Post Ranch Road for about 0.5 miles.